MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

     Links in the **Issues** tool pointing to more in-depth information about the issue
 :::image-end:::

+For detailed walkthrough steps, navigate to [Check that input fields have labels](test-issues-tool.md#check-that-input-fields-have-labels).

 ### Automatically checking that images have alt text

-For detailed walkthrough steps, see [Check that images have alt text](accy-test-issues-tool.md#check-that-images-have-alt-text).

 The other automatically detected problem is that many of the images in the page don't have any alternative text.
 If you expand the "Images must have alternate text: Element has no title attribute" warning, you get four instances of images with that problem.